jrpool/testilo/README.md

 ## Origin

 Work on the functionalities of Testaro and Testilo began in 2017.
-It was named [Autotest](https://github.com/jrpool/autotest) in early 2021 and then partitioned into the more single-purpose packages Testaro and Testilo in January 2022.
+It was named “Autotest” in early 2021 and then partitioned into the more single-purpose packages Testaro and Testilo in January 2022.

 On 5 May 2024 ownership of the Testilo repository was transfered from the personal account of contributor Jonathan Pool to the organization account `cvs-health` of CVS Health.
-The MIT license of the repository did not change.
+The MIT license of the [repository](https://github.com/cvs-health/testilo) did not change, but the copyright holder changed to CVS Health.

+Maintenance of the repository owned by CVS Health came to an end on 30 September 2025.
+The current repository was forked from the `cvs-health` repository in October 2025 and then unlinked from the fork network.

 ## Contributing

-As of 5 May 2024, upon the transfer of the repository ownership to CVS Health, contributors of code to Testilo are required to execute the [CVS Health OSS Project Contributor License Agreement](https://forms.office.com/r/SS09Tn1j6L) for Testilo before any pull request will be approved and merged.
+From 5 May 2024 through 30 September 2025, contributors of code to Testilo executed the [CVS Health OSS Project Contributor License Agreement](https://forms.office.com/r/SS09Tn1j6L) for Testilo before any pull request was approved and merged.

 ## Etymology